 Second Level of Appeal: You have the right to file an appeal with the California Community Colleges Chancellor's Office in any case not involving employment-related discrimination within thirty (30) calendar days from the date of the District's notice of final decision.
-The appeal must include copies of the complaint, the decision of the District's Board of Trustees, and the notice of final decision.
+The appeal must include copies of the complaint, the decision of the District's Board of Trustees, and the notice of final decision

-In any case involving employment-related discrimination, you have the right to file an appeal with the Department of Fair Employment and Housing (DFEH) or the U.S. Equal Employment Opportunity Commission (OCR).
+In any case involving employment-related discrimination, you have the right to file an appeal with the California Civil Rights Department (CRD) or the U.S. Equal Employment Opportunity Commission (OCR).